notiz-dev/notiz/content/blog/graphql-code-first-with-nestjs-7.md

 There are two options for `autoSchemaFile` providing a **path** for the schema generation or `true` for generating the schema in memory.

-## GraphlQL Code First approach
+## GraphQL Code First approach

 A GraphQL schema contains many [types](https://graphql.org/learn/schema/) and [Queries](https://graphql.org/learn/queries/).
 The schema grows in size and complexity for each new query, mutation and type.
 GraphQL [**Code First**](https://www.youtube.com/watch?v=OloBAdNCnyQ) enables us to automatically generate a GraphQL schema using TypeScript and decorators.
-This helps us focus on writing `.ts` files and we don't need to write the GraphlQL schema ourselfs.
+This helps us focus on writing `.ts` files and we don't need to write the GraphQL schema ourselves.

 `@nestjs/graphql` provides all decorators to generate our schema.
 Here are a few decorators and there usage: